Khuntarpit/ProAct/README.md

 # ProACt+

-A App to Fight Procrastination With Ease
+An App to Fight Procrastination With Ease

 ## Getting Started